Encharted Cook

 • Cut view of a cookie cup shows a melted chocolate covered peanut butter cup topped with a gooey toasted marshmallow.

-♡ Did you love this Easy Chocolate Mousse?
-Please leave a 🌟 star rating and let me know how things went in the ✍ comments below.
+♡ Did you love this Easy Chocolate Mousse Recipe?
+Please leave a star rating and a comment.
 Thanks for visiting!

 📖 Recipe